 External Events (P-204)

-Accident Progression Analysis (P-300) or Reactor Safety (R-800)
+Accident Progression Analysis (P-300) or Perspectives on Reactor Safety (R-800)

 Required Rotational Assignments

 The SRA training and qualification program requires two rotational assignments.
 The first is a 2-month rotation to the PRA Oversight Branch (APOB) of NRR with time spent in the corresponding branch in the Office of Nuclear Regulatory Research, as determined to be necessary.
-The second is a 2-month rotation to a egional ffice.
+The second is a 2-month rotation to a Regional Office.
 The preferred, but not required, order is that the HQ rotation be done first and then the regional rotation.
 Regional and headquarters management should appropriately allocate the time spent in each organization based on current events and the needs of the qualifying employee.
 To the extent possible, these rotations should be accomplished over 8 consecutive weeks each with minimal interruption.
 The qualifying SRA should not normally schedule training classes during the HQ rotation.
 During the rotations, qualifying individuals are encouraged to work on issues specific to the needs of the rotational assignment.
 Individuals should not work on assignments that are not specific to meeting the objectives of the rotation.
 The regional rotation assignment may not be to the individual’s home region, if applicable, and the selection of the particular region must be coordinated with regional management.
 When selecting which region for the rotation, consideration should be given to the overall needs of the NRC and as much as possible and the selection of the rotations should be evenly distributed among all regions between qualifying SRAs.
 At the conclusion of each rotation, performance appraisal feedback should be forwarded to the individual’s supervision.
 The rotation to APOB does not apply to SRAs assigned to that branch.

 Equivalency Justification